-Fitting wide, large-diameter wheels and tyres is a great way to enhance the look of your car.
-But it can lead to excessive tyre wear and tear without adequate tyre clearance and as a result damage can occur on both the tyres and/or the paint/panel.
-One simple way to create more room for the wheels and prevent tyre damage is to have the guards rolled / lipped.
+Fitting wide, large-diameter wheels and tyres is a great way to enhance the look of your car, but it can lead to excessive tyre wear and tear without adequate tyre clearance.
+As a result, damage can occur on both the tyres and/or the paint/panel.
+One simple way to create more room for the wheels and prevent tyre damage is to have the guards rolled/lipped.

 The spot-welded double metal lip of the rear guards or the single-skinned lip of the front wheel arch can be pressed all the way around the inner side of the arch by using a rolling machine that bolts onto the wheel hub.